 - Peritoneal Dialysis

 - Recreational Therapy

 Get our free e-book to learn all about your senior care options.

 Registered Staff Hours

-We want to draw your attention to the fact that this nursing home really outperformed its overall score in the area of inspections.
+We want to draw your attention to the fact that this facility outperformed its overall grade in the category of inspections.
 In fact, it received a nearly flawless government inspection report this year.
-As a result, it received one of our highest scores in that area with a grade of A. We take several aspects of a facility's inspection report into consideration in computing our inspection ratings.
-One key factor is deficiencies.
-You should keep in mind that the severity of deficiencies is usually more important than the number of deficiencies, as some of these end up being quite insignificant.
+As a result, we gave it one of our best grades in that category with an A. Perhaps the most important factor we look at in calculating our inspection scores is deficiencies.
+These deficiencies are found on a facility's inspection reports.
+Places with better scores in this area typically dodged the most severe deficiencies involving health risks or even death.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

 In addition, we also would like to note that this facility received impressive long-term care marks in this assessment.
 We gave them one of our better scores in that category, with a B+.
 This turned out to be the facility's second strongest grade.
 If you are looking for anything other than rehabilitation, you should take a close look at each facility's long-term care grades.
 After considering the volume of care provided by nurses and other staff, we then looked at the facility's vaccination record.
 This nursing home vaccinated 73.39056 percent of its residents for pneumonia, which is slightly less than we anticipated but still a reasonably acceptable figure.
 Clearly, this place is doing something right in this area as it was able to keep its patients out of the hospital.
 In fact, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.